 Surgery is not usually the first option for most people with anal cancer.
 In people who do need surgery, the kind of operation depends on the type and place of the tumor.

 A local resection may be done if the cancer has not spread to nearby tissues or lymph nodes.
 In this operation, only the tumor and a small area of tissue around the tumor are removed.
 In most cases the muscle that opens and closes the anus (called the sphincter muscle) is saved.
 If so, you will be able to have bowel movements as usual afterwards.

 Abdominoperineal resection (APR)

-After an APR you will need to have a new opening made in your lower belly (abdomen) to pass stool.
-This opening is called a colostomy.
+After an APR you will need to have a new opening made in your lower belly (abdomen) to let stool leave the body.
+The end of the colon is attached to a small opening in the abdomen called a colostomy.
 Stool passes through this opening into a bag attached outside the body.
-If you would like to know more about colostomies, call the American Cancer Society and ask for Colostomy: A Guide.
+For more about colostomies, see our document Colostomy: A Guide.

 The possible side effects of surgery depend on many factors, including the extent of the operation and the person’s health before surgery.
 Most people have at least some pain after the operation, but usually it can be controlled with medicines if needed.
 Other problems can include reactions to anesthesia, damage to nearby organs during the surgery, bleeding, blood clots in the legs, and skin infections where incisions were made.